Hypersonix: Launch system

 all powered by green hydrogen, with the atmospheric flight of the stage two allowing for flexible routing and choice of the latitude.
 The payload capacity is only projected to be 50 kg to LEO SSO (microsatellies range).

+In March 2023, Hypersonix was chosen by the United States Department of Defense to develop a high-speed aircraft that can test hypersonic technologies, under the Hypersonic and High-Cadence Airborne Testing Capabilities (HyCAT) program.